jacobo/building_services/slides.md

 .notes we actually show partners a debug console with exception traces for recent errors.

 !SLIDE
-# Don't use rails for API controllers, use sinatra
+# Don't use rails for API controllers, use Sinatra

 .notes because it's not as portable.
 Because you can re-use mini sinatra apps as your fake too.
 .notes because nested resource routes are a pain and you end up not even providing every REST verb on every one of them.